 The lighting of fireworks may also lead to a fire caused by debris in the gutter.
 These fireworks often send sparks and embers into the air, just as a bonfire or barbecue on the property might.
 It only takes one small ember to make its way into the clogged gutter, and a fire could break out.

-Clean the gutters regularly to prevent a fire hazards.
+Clean the gutters regularly to prevent a fire hazard.
 Most people remain unaware of this danger, which needs to change.
 Until it does, this is the best way to protect the home and those who live within.

 Landscaping Damage